monster-penguin/BIOS-Preservation-Tool/README.md

 **Verified** — a stored blob's hash matches a hash declared for this canonical by at least one platform.

 **Unverifiable** — stored, but no platform declares any hash to check against.
 The file cannot be confirmed correct, but it is not missing.
-The verify pass (Pass 3 of Build) assigns a confidence level to every unverifiable blob:
+Confidence in the shopping list is determined by how many platforms declare the file:

-- **High confidence** — 2 or more platforms declare this file, or the blob's non-MD5 hashes match a verified blob stored under a different canonical name.
-You almost certainly have the right file.
+- **High confidence** — 2 or more platforms declare this file.
+You almost certainly have the right file; it just can't be hash-checked.
 - **Low confidence** — exactly 1 platform declares this file.
-The file is staged correctly but cannot be independently corroborated.
+Less corroboration.
-- **Unresolved** — no platform corroboration was found (should not occur in normal operation).
+- **Unresolved** — no platform corroboration found (should not occur in normal operation).

+The build's verify pass (Pass 3) also annotates `unverifiable` blobs in the database with high/low based on platform count, and may resolve them to verified aliases when their non-MD5 hashes match a verified blob under a different canonical name.

-**Hash mismatch** — stored, but the blob's hash matches none of the declared values.
+**Hash mismatch** — stored, but the blob's hash matches none of the values declared by any platform.
 You have a file, but it appears to be the wrong version.
-The verify pass (Pass 3 of Build) assigns a confidence level to every hash mismatch blob on the same basis as unverifiable blobs:
+Confidence in the shopping list is determined by how many platforms declare the specific expected MD5 in that row:

-- **High confidence** — 2 or more platforms declare this file, or the blob's non-MD5 hashes match a verified blob stored under a different canonical name.
-Getting the correct version should be a priority.
+- **High confidence** — 2 or more platforms independently declare the same target MD5.
+Strong signal that this is the version worth hunting for.
-- **Low confidence** — exactly 1 platform declares this file.
-Lower priority to resolve.
+- **Low confidence** — only 1 platform declares this target MD5.
-- **Unresolved** — not yet annotated (should not occur in normal operation).
+- **Unresolved** — should not occur in normal operation.

+Note: the build summary's `hash mismatch` count covers only blobs no platform can verify at all.
+Files that are verified for one platform but the wrong version for another show as `verified` in the build summary and appear as per-platform mismatch rows in the shopping list — see [Build counts vs report counts](#build-counts-vs-report-counts).

 > **A file's identity is its hash, not its name.** `BIOS.ROM`, `bios.rom`, and `Boot.ROM` are the same file if they share the same MD5.
 Filename case is always preserved exactly as declared in the source YAML.